April 7, 2023

 - They spend millions on brand awareness and marketing.

 - They provide storefronts, landing pages, templates, and layouts, which sellers simply need to populate.

 - They host your profile, products, services, and more.

 - They process purchases, billing, financial transactions, and returns.

 - They’re an excellent and quick way to expand your online footprint and profile.

 - Leads and additional sales may occur by having a marketplace presence.
 For example, a customer finds you on Amazon then navigates to your site.

 Disadvantages for Sellers

 - You must abide by their rules and guidelines, which can constrain your activities.

 - It’s you against the marketplace since rules often change to benefit their bottom line, not yours.

 - If their business goes down, you go down with it, so you must hope competent management is in place (a fifty-fifty chance).

 - A significant change in their business model or shift in focus can significantly hurt your revenues.

-- Marketplaces tend to give preferential marketing and promotional treatment to their best-selling partners, which can leave you to fend for yourself while still having to share revenue.
+- Marketplaces often give preferential marketing and support to their best-selling partners, which can leave you to fend for yourself while still having to share revenue.

 - Seller support is usually dismal if you are not a top provider.

 - Marketplaces may set a pricing range for your products/services, which may not align with your revenue and profit goals.

 - You typically must split/share revenues with them.

 - The lack of transparency regarding internal corporate activities means you must hope/trust everything is working as it should.

 - They can terminate your partnership for any number of reasons leaving you with little recourse.

 - Your profits/payments are usually delayed anywhere from weeks to months while marketplaces and customers benefit from transactions long before you do.

 - You do not gain access to customer data—for example, e-mail addresses—even if you are responsible for bringing those customers to the marketplace (customer data and analytics drive a business forward).